grimmelm/nft/nftlaw.md

 standard.
 If Alice buys the tungsten cube NFT from TungstenDAO, the physical cube will still be sitting in Willowbrook, Illinois.

-Althugh the Tungsten Cube NFT is not the _same_ as the physical tungsten cube, the two are _connected_.
+Although the Tungsten Cube NFT is not the _same_ as the physical tungsten cube, the two are _connected_.
 According to the "Description" provided by TungstenDAO to OpenSea when it created the NFT listing, when Alice acquires the NFT, she is also entitled to "One visit to see/photograph/touch the cube per calendar year."
-If she burns the NFT, she is entitled to receive physical possession of the cube "via freight truck."
+If Alice sends the NFT to a special address that prevents anyone from ever controlling the NFT again (a process called burning), she is entitled to receive physical possession of the cube "via freight truck."
 If she sells the NFT to Bob, then Bob will be entitled to visit the cube once a year, or to burn the NFT and receive the cube.
-Some lawyers call this connectiong "tethering": rights in an off-chain asset (the physical cube) are linked by an invisible tether to an on-chain asset (the NFT).
+Some lawyers call this connection "tethering": rights in an off-chain asset (the physical cube) are linked by an invisible tether to an on-chain asset (the NFT).
 (In theory, at least.
 [Some legal scholars](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928901) are skeptical about whether tethering actually works.)